lbrn/lbrn-jekyll/summer-research/applications.markdown

 4. An official copy of your current college transcript–to be sent by your college directly to (best to request one after you receive your Fall/Winter semester final grades and that it shows your courses for the Spring semester) **OR** submit an unofficial copy (PDF or JPEG) of your current college transcript.

-All documents will be submitted within the Application Form.
+All documents will be submitted within the online Application Form.
 A copy of the instructions are available here: [2014 LBRN SRP GS Instructions.pdf][3].
 Please note the remaining documents are available within the form.
 Begin the application process and save your responses to obtain those documents.

 [Prospective Graduate mentor list (click to view)][4]